driskull/ds2020/OUTLINE.md

   - lets you compare the differences between two or more layers by clipping horizontally or vertically.
 - swipe widget demo
   - continuous scrolling to compare a set of layers
+  - Less cluttered and easier to see patterns
 - Additional benefits of these widgets
-  - Developed to be accessible for keyboard & screen reader navigation
   - Internationalized in 30+ languages
+  - Developed to be accessible to keyboard & screen reader users
-  - Code for the view and sass is open source on Github
+  - Code for the view and sass is open source on Github for customization
+  - reference guide for theming
-  - Themable by using the tooling available on JSAPI resources project on Esri's github.
+  - Tooling available on Esri's Github.
 - We hope these widgets will make it easier to create awesome apps!
 - Thank you